-Live streaming is a new, innovative marketing tool that allows any business the ability to engage with their audience through real-time video.
+Livestreaming is a relatively new, innovative marketing tool that allows any business the ability to engage with their audience through real-time video.
 A business, or individual user, can use social media platforms to engage with their audience, and help build your brand and drive sales.

 While it is an incredibly useful tool for a brand to engage with their target audience, it can be a bit intimidating.
 Many marketers are unsure how to implement it to their objectives, or just unsure how to get one started.
 Starting up a regular livestream with strategy behind it is a big investment, but well worth the work it takes to put into it.
 Here are some factors to look at when deciding what the best livestream approach for your brand is:

 Video content is proven to be more engaging to your audience than traditional blogs or social posts, and can help influence them to respond more to your call to action.
 According to Livestream, nearly 40% of executives call a vendor after watching a live stream.
-Since live streaming is inexpensive, it is easy to secure a return on investment and see bigger results.
+With livestreaming being inexpensive, it is easy to secure a return on investment and see bigger results.

 Best Platforms for Your Live Stream